Goals for Education | Monitoring State Policies

-Alabama attendees at SREB’s State Leaders Forum on policies for high-quality career and technical education in November 2016: 5
+Alabama attendees at SREB’s State Leaders Forum on policies for high-quality career and technical education in November 2017: 6

 Advises state and district leaders as they develop strategies to support the professional growth of teachers and principals.
 SREB serves as a technical advisor to state education agencies, spotlights inspiring stories of local practice and convenes stakeholders at regional meetings.

 reports and data

-Educator Effectiveness Bill Tracker interactive tool, updated weekly, allows constituents to track legislative bills across eight areas, including teacher preparation, evaluation and professional learning.
+Educator Effectiveness Bill Tracker interactive tool, updated weekly to allow constituents to track legislative bills across eight areas, including teacher preparation, evaluation and professional learning.

 The Commission published its first report, More than the Numbers: Teacher Preparation Data Systems State Policy and Recommendations, in September 2017.

-Connects policymakers with custom information, presentations and assistance on education issues as they arise.
+Connecting policymakers with custom information, presentations and assistance on education issues as they arise.
 Leaders in member states are encouraged to contact SREB for data, analysis and advice.

-Throughout 2016-17, legislators, legislative staff and governors’ staff from Alabama requested assistance on topics including goal-setting in higher education, financial aid for dependents of veterans, need-based and merit-based financial aid funding, best practices for teacher preparation, and education tax credits.
+Throughout 2017-18, legislators, legislative staff and governor’s staff from Alabama requested assistance on topics including student transportation, teacher salaries, student financial aid and education governance.